Nauen Transmitter Station: German reunification and after

 On 3 October 1990, the day the GDR reunified with the Federal Republic of Germany, all transmitters were switched off and the station was provisionally transferred to German international shortwave broadcaster Deutsche Welle.
 In 1991 it was taken over by Deusche Bundespost Telecom, Germany's Federal telecommunications service.
 It was decided to upgrade the station with new transmitters and antennas.
-Four modular rotating ALLISS antennas and 500 kW transmitters made by Thomcast Communications were installed between 1995 and 1997.
+Four modular rotatable ALLISS antennas made by Thomcast GmbH and 500 kW transmitters type S4105 made by Telefunken were installed between 1995 and 1997.

 When the Deutsche Bundespost was privatized, all transmitters were transferred to Deutsche Telekom AG as its legal successor.
 From 2001 the broadcasting division belonged to the subsidiary T-Systems, where it was run as a separate division Media & Broadcast.
 In preparation for a sale, it was spun off on June 1, 2007 to T-Systems Media & Broadcast GmbH (M&B).
 In January 2008, the Media & Broadcast GmbH was merged with the French network operator Télédiffusion de France (TDF); since February 15, 2008 it has been operating as Media Broadcast GmbH.

 The company operates its own transmitter location in Nauen for shortwave broadcasting.

-Current status

-A new shortwave broadcasting system consisting of four rotating towers and four 500 kilowatt transmitters was built by Thomcast Communications between 1995 and 1997.